 Waves for Water

-This 2017, the Group’s hotels and resorts pledged to raise PHP 200,000 each for their respective neighboring communities in need of clean drinking water.
+In 2017, the Group’s hotels and resorts pledged to raise PHP 200,000 each for their respective neighboring communities in need of clean drinking water.

 Another sustainability effort from the Group is the support of the Heirloom Rice Project in the Cordillera region.
 Home to several tribes and ethnic groups, each with its own set of customs, religion and folklore, the cultural diversity in the terraces is unified by one thing: rice.
 The Department of Agriculture – International Rice Research Institute, for its part, is focusing on the farmers and their traditional rice varieties.
 Reinvigoration of traditional farming in the region will then assure not only the livelihood of farmers, but also the survival of rice culture and the revered terraces.